parrt/cs652/labs/trans.md

 WS : [ \r\t\n]+ -> skip;
 ```

+*In a true syntax directed translator, we would add print statements directly in that grammar but of course that makes the grammar specific to a particular application.
+To avoid this, we will build the usual parse tree and then put print statements in a listener.
+Technically, this would still be a syntax directed translator, albeit a more flexible one.*

 Then we need the usual main program that fires up the parser and prints out the tree:

 ```java